rhjacobsen/CN_workshops/Workshops/Installation_guide.md

 - [Enabling Hyper-V in Windows Home edition](https://www.itechtics.com/enable-hyper-v-windows-10-home/#:~:text=%20Enable%20Hyper-V%20in%20Windows%2010%20Home%20,see%20the%20Windows%20updates%20screen%20upon...%20More%20)
 - [How to Enable PowerShell Scripts in Windows 10 via PowerShell Execution Policy](https://winbuzzer.com/2020/07/10/how-to-enable-powershell-scripts-in-windows-10-via-powershell-execution-policy-xcxwbt/)

-## Notes

-When you create topologies in GNS3 using the software GUI client, the devices created need to be hosted and run by a server process.
-You have a few options for the server part of the software:

-1. Local GNS3 server (see [Setup Wizard](https://docs.gns3.com/docs/getting-started/setup-wizard-local-server))
-2. Local GNS3 VM
-3. Remote GNS3 VM

-(**Note:** It is recommended to install a GNS3 virtual machine (VM) in addtion to the desktop installation for better scalability and robustness.
-The GNS3 server also contains a vast number of preinstalled network devices.
-In addtions, GNS3 hosts a large amont of compatible network appliances in the [GNS3 Market Place](https://www.gns3.com/marketplace). )

-When you have installed the GNS3, I recommend that you proceed to create [your first GNS3 topology](https://docs.gns3.com/docs/getting-started/your-first-gns3-topology/#!) following the guidelines to get to know the GNS3 GUI and to see if the GNS3 is installed correctly.